varunbaisane/intelligentInfrastructure-brAInwave-HoFv6/README.md

 # AI-Driven Road & Bridge Infrastructure Monitoring

 ## 🚀 Overview
-This project is a **fully functional, professional, and deployment-ready web application** for monitoring road and bridge infrastructure using AI.
+This project is a prototype for **fully functional, professional, and deployment-ready web application** for monitoring road infrastructure using AI.
 It features **image-based condition analysis**, **critical dataset tracking**, and **forecasting for maintenance schedules**.

 ---
 ## 📌 Features